FixedThink/RocketCogs/README.md

 #### Rank roles
 In addition to the account registration, this cog has a built-in rank role feature.
-This feature allows a server to automatically assign a rankrole to its members when they register their account.
+This feature allows a guild to automatically assign a rank role to its members when they register their account.
 For this, the guild staff can either manually create the roles, and make the bot automatically detect them, or let the bot make the roles needed for them.
-Thhe rank role functionality is optional, and is turned off by default.
+The rank role functionality is optional, and is turned off by default.